pingcap/style-guide/docs/rust/data.md

 ## Builder pattern

 A common way to construct concrete data with complex internals is the [builder pattern](https://doc.rust-lang.org/1.0.0/style/ownership/builders.html).
-It is recommended to use the builder pattern in preference to multiple constructor functions.
+It is recommended to use the builder pattern to avoid a large number of constructor functions (or complex constructor functions with many `Option`s), but avoid using them instead of one or two simple constructor functions.
-Prefer non-consuming builders (i.e., builder functions should take and return `&mut self`, not `self`).

 <p align="center">
 <a href="modules.html">&lt;&lt; Modules and crates</a> | <a href="traits.html">Implementing traits &gt;&gt;</a>